ede1998/rip2/README.md

 This version is a fork-of-a-fork:

-1. Unmaintained since 2020, Kevin Liu's original [`rip`](https://github.com/nivekuil/rip).
+1. Kevin Liu's original [`rip`](https://github.com/nivekuil/rip) which is unmaintained
 2. This was forked to [@StandingPadAnimation](https://github.com/StandingPadAnimations) who added a few features.
 3. Finally, that repo was forked [here](https://github.com/MilesCranmer/rip) with ongoing maintenance:
     - Added a test suite
-    - Adding several unmerged PRs from the original repo
+    - Added a few unmerged PRs from the original repo
-    - General maintenance/refactoring/optimization
+    - General maintenance, refactoring to modern rust, and optimization
-    - etc.

 ## Installation